Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 The treatment of Hodgkin lymphoma in adolescents and young adults may be different than the treatment for children.
 Some adolescents and young adults are treated with an adult treatment regimen.

-Six types of treatment are used:
+The following types of treatment may be used:

 Chemotherapy